LuChengTHU/dpm-solver/README.md

 <br />

 ## Example: Classifier Guidance Sampling by DPM-Solver
-We recommend to use the 2nd-order (data-prediction + multistep) DPM-Solver, especially for large guidance scales.
+We recommend to use the 2nd-order (dpmsolver++, multistep) DPM-Solver, especially for large guidance scales.
 Here is an example for discrete-time DPMs:

 ```python
 from dpm_solver_pytorch import NoiseScheduleVP, model_wrapper, DPM_Solver